AceCentre/EyeCommander/README.md

 Once you have EyeCommander installed you will be prompted to install an update automatically everytime one is available.

-> ❗️IMPORTANT❗️: After you have installed EyeCommander on Windows you must run the application as 'Administrator' (Right click 'Run as Administrator')

 ## How to use

 Check out our help video series on youtube.